 We went river rafting.
 We wandered art galleries.
 We rode horses above 12,000 feet.
 We hiked down to where the Red River and Rio Grande gorges converge.
 And we ate a bunch of bizarre and interesting food (for dessert: avocado pie), including the best hamburger I have eaten in my life—bar none.
 All of which we loved.

 But what really took my breath away was the clouds: big, billowy, painted-on-canvas beauties like I had never seen before.
 Set against a deep blue sky, they seemed to go on forever.
 We must have taken 100 pictures of them, including at least once when we simply had to stop the car to gawk.
-Here’s just one of those shots that doesn’t begin to capture the grandeur we beheld:
+The photo above is just one of those shots that doesn’t begin to capture the grandeur we beheld.

 I’ve thought about it since and I’ve come up with this theory for why the sky seemed so much bigger in New Mexico than it does here.
 And I think more than anything it has to do with perspective.
 As this picture aptly portrays, the elevation of Taos, and the flat, barren landscape to the southwest, provide an unobstructed view of the distant horizon.
 Add to that clear, unpolluted skies and voilà! you have a scene like the one here.